 Addressing Food Insecurity, Nutrition, and Personal Wellness Needs

-The St. Kate's food shelf is a collaborative project between St. Kate’s and the Sisters of St. Joseph of Carondelet serving the St. Kate’s community without distinction.
+The St. Kate's Food Access Hub is a collaborative project between St. Kate’s and the Sisters of St. Joseph of Carondelet serving the St. Kate’s community without distinction.
 Our food system prioritizes health equity, cultural inclusivity, environmental sustainability, care, and compassion.

 We serve St. Kate’s community members collaboratively through partnerships with the community gardens, educational departments, and other community organizations.
 Faculty and staff members who make the food shelf function do so on a volunteer basis, guided by student workers.